IsabelGP/boot-camps/outlines/pyCharm.md

     Here you should focus on how to read the traceback in the run console and how to run the PyCharm debugger.
 In particular, you want to focus on how to set breakpoints, how to query the values of variables, how to walk through execution via breakpoints, how to walk through execution using 'step over', 'step into my code', and 'step out of'.

-If you finish this up, and you want more information, you can look at these other videos:
+If you finish this up, and you want more information on more advanced IDE features, you can look at these other videos:

 1. [Getting Started with PyCharm: Productive Coding](https://www.youtube.com/watch?v=XOkNJxvNtPw&list=PLQ176FUIyIUZ1mwB-uImQE-gmkwzjNLjP&index=5)